 "Keep looking up.
 You know why?
 Because that’s where the Dreams are."

-Kevin is from Philadelphia, PA.
+Kevin is from Philadelphia, PA and a graduate of St. Joseph's Prep.
 Kevin enjoys all the arts, writing, reading, cooking, exploring the City of Philadelphia, and plays several instruments.
 He attends the symphony and art galleries every chance he gets.

 Twitter: Kevin Quinn Art @kevinfq0821